Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Introduction

 Besides the addition of new quasars and forests, our analysis differs in a few ways with that of dMdB17.
 Most importantly, we expand the wavelength range of the forest from the nominal \lya~forest, $104.0<\lambda_{\rm rf}<120.0~\mathrm{nm}$, to include \lya~absorption ($\lambda_{\alpha}=121.567$~nm) in the \lyb~region of the spectra, $97.4<\lambda_{\rm rf}<102.0~\mathrm{nm}$, thus increasing the statistical power of the sample.
 The procedure for fitting the correlation function is also slightly modified by including relativistic corrections \citep{2014PhRvD..89h3535B,2016JCAP...02..051I}.
 Furthermore, we divide the data to report BAO measurements for two redshift bins.

-The measurements presented in this paper were made using the publicly available Python package \texttt{picca}\footnote{Package for Igm Cosmological-Correlations Analyses (\texttt{picca}) is available at \url{https://github.com/igmhub/picca/}} developed by our team.

-This paper is organized as follows.
+We have not developed new sets of mock spectra beyond those used in dMdB17.
+We refer to Section 6 of dMdB17 for the analysis of those mocks and the tests used to justify the analysis procedure.

+The organization of this paper follows closely that of dMdB17.
 Section~\ref{section::data} describes the DR14 data set used in this study.
-Section~\ref{section::Measurement_of_the_transmission_field} summarizes the measurement of the flux-transmission field and Section~\ref{section::The_Lya_forest_quasar_cross_correlation} describes its correlation with quasars.
+Section~\ref{section::Measurement_of_the_transmission_field} summarizes the measurement of the flux-transmission field.
+Section~\ref{section::The_Lya_forest_quasar_cross_correlation} describes the measurement of the cross-correlation of the transmission field with quasars and the associated covariance matrix.
+We also derive the ``distortion matrix'' that describes how the measured cross-correlation is related to the underlying physical cross-correlation.
 Section~\ref{section::model} describes our theoretical model of the cross-correlation.
 Section~\ref{section::fits} presents the fits to the observed correlation function and section~\ref{section::combwithauto} combines these results with those from the \lya~auto-correlation function presented in a companion paper \citep{2019agathe}.
 Section~\ref{section::cosmology} summarizes the constraints on cosmological parameters derived from these results and those from \citet{2019agathe}.
 Our conclusions are presented in Section~\ref{section::conclusions}.
+The measurements presented in this paper were made using the publicly available Python package \texttt{picca}\footnote{Package for Igm Cosmological-Correlations Analyses (\texttt{picca}) is available at \url{https://github.com/igmhub/picca/}} developed by our team.